A teenager was critically injured after a brutal stabbing at Miami International Airport late Saturday, July 20.

 Love, who was charged with attempted first-degree murder and attempted premeditated murder, was denied bond in court on Monday.

-Interviewed by police after being informed of his Miranda rights, the suspect admitted he "recently became acquainted with the victim in the airport.
+Interviewed by police after being informed of his Miranda rights this past weekend, the suspect admitted he "recently became acquainted with the victim in the airport.
 The defendant added he was possibly drugged and someone inserted an unknown object in his rectum.
 Although the defendant is not certain the victim is responsible for this, the defendant made a statement indicating he needed to hurt whoever hurt him and was prompted to purchase the knife at a Target store near Miami International Airport."